UPCOMING CLASSES

 Heartsaver First Aid/CPR/AED

-Coast Life Support District will offer free classes in First Aid and Cardiopulmonary Resuscitation (CPR) from time to time.
-The last class was offered on March 5, 2023; future classes will be posted here.
-Classes run 9:00 a.m. to approximately 4:00 p.m. in Gualala at the Bill Platt Training Center.
-Students may take First Aid, CPR, or both.
+Coast Life Support District will offer a FREE class in First Aid and cardiopulmonary resuscitation-CPR/AED on Sunday, January 10, 2024, from 9 a.m. to approximately 4 p.m. in Gualala at the Bill Platt Training Center (38901 Ocean Dr., Gualala).
+Students may take First Aid, CPR/AED, or both.
 The First Aid portion covers skills such as how to treat bleeding, sprains, broken bones, shock and other first aid emergencies.
-The CPR portion covers the latest American Heart Association (AHA)-endorsed techniques for CPR and AED use.
-Arrive by 12:15 p.m. to attend CPR session only.
+The CPR/AED portion teaches hands-only CPR and how to use an AED.
+Arrive by 12:45 to attend the CPR/AED portion only.